neomatrix369/awesome-ai-ml-dl/natural-language-processing/ner.md

 **4.1 Classification and Detection of Fake News**

 News and publishing houses generate large amounts of online content on a daily basis and managing them correctly is very important to get the most use of each article.
 Named Entity Recognition can automatically investigate entire articles and expose which are the major people, organizations, and places discussed in them.
 Knowing the relevant tags for each article helps in automatically classifying the articles in defined hierarchies and enable smooth content discovery.
-An example of how this work can be seen in the example below.

 **4.2 Efficient Search Algorithms**